Wang Meng (Former Qin)

-Wang Meng (王猛 (Wáng Měng); 325 – August or September 375), courtesy name Jinglüe (景略), formally Marquess Wu of Qinghe (清河武侯), was a chancellor of the Former Qin dynasty of China.
-He served under the Emperor Xuanzhao in the fourth century.
+Wang Meng (王猛 (Wáng Měng); 325 – August or September 375), courtesy name Jinglüe (景略), formally Marquess Wu of Qinghe (清河武侯), was a Chinese military general and politician.
+He served as a chancellor of the Former Qin dynasty of China and under the Emperor Xuanzhao in the fourth century AD.
 Under his governance, the Former Qin expanded from encompassing only most of Shaanxi, eastern Gansu, and extreme western Shanxi and Henan, to covering nearly all of then-Chinese territory north of the Huai River and the southwest.
 He is commonly regarded as one of the greatest statesmen in Chinese history.
 Wang Meng is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.

 Early life

-Wang Meng, ethnically Han, was poor in his youth, when he lived in the Later Zhao capital Yecheng, and he made a living by making bamboo grain containers for threshing.
+Wang Meng was poor in his youth when he lived in the Later Zhao capital Yecheng, and he made a living by making bamboo grain containers for threshing.
 Despite his intelligence, his talents were not discovered by Later Zhao officials.
 The intelligentsia also largely refused to associate with him, since he was unkempt in his appearance.
 He later became a hermit at Huayin Mountain, in the territory of Former Qin, ruled by the Fu clan of Di ethnicity, after Later Zhao's collapse.